banksfinn/membrane-simulation/README.md

     return (flowrate * params['a']) / (tmp - flowrate * params['b']) + flowrate * params['d'] * params['a'] + params['e']
 }
 ```
-Now, we have to reflect the new values that we generated using our model in the initial conditions of `MembraneAPI`, in the `this.modelParameters` dictionary.
+Now, we have to reflect the new values that we generated using our model in the initial conditions of `MembraneAPI`, in the `this.modelParameters` dictionary, found on line 78.
 ```
 this.modelParameters = {a: -0.002749688274522191, b: -8.301768508494198e-05, d: 0.03741113513434366};
 ```